Content

 Learn more about medications that cause hair loss in our comprehensive guide for more details.

-A balanced diet can influence everything from your bod to your hairline.
-While it’s not exactly understood what role vitamins and minerals play in hair growth, it’s believed that a nutritional deficiency could influence hair structure and hair growth.
+A balanced diet can influence everything from your body to your hairline.
+While research hasn’t pinpointed the role of vitamins and minerals, it’s believed that a nutritional deficiency could influence hair structure and hair growth.

-For example, one review of studies showed that supplementing with vitamin D could improve hair regrowth in people with androgenic alopecia and telogen effluvium.
+For example, one review of studies showed that supplementing with vitamin D, among other vitamins, could improve hair regrowth in people with androgenic alopecia and telogen effluvium.

 Hairstyles that pull tightly on the hair follicle can cause damage over time, leading to a type of hair loss called traction alopecia.
 If you’re a fan of cornrows, dreadlocks or braids, you may want to consider looser styles.

 This type of hair loss can be reversed if you stop the tension on the hair follicle.
-But if you stick with tight styles it can eventually lead to further hair loss and permanent damage.
+However, sticking with tight styles can eventually lead to further hair loss and permanent damage.

-Moving fast when it comes to hair loss is critical.
+Moving fast is critical when it comes to managing hair loss.
 Thinning hair doesn’t typically happen overnight.
 Signs of hair loss often occur slowly, typically beginning with a receding hairline or balding on the crown of the head and eventually leading to a bald spot.

 The earlier you take action — preferably before you see the full bald spot — the more hair you’ll be able to save before it becomes permanent hair loss.
 It’s easier to keep what you have than to grow new hair.